ErniW/ARM-STM32-bare-metal-examples/16_STM32_bare_metal_adc/readme.md

 ## ADC
 Connect the potentiometer to port `PA0` which is equivalent of Arduino pin A0.

 *Important: connect power source to 3V.
-Otherwise the value will overflow.*
+Otherwise the value will overflow.
+The value range is 0-4095*

 ### Enabling the ADC:
 1. Set `PA0` to analog input.